AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: System Walkthrough

 \subsection{Post-Simulation Holistic Reflection}

-AgentDynEx applies reflection on a completed run to refine the simulation mechanics for a future run.
-We call this process \textit{holistic reflection}, because AgentDynEx looks at the the mechanics (original setup) and dynamics (output logs) as a whole.
-The input to holistic reflection is the simulation run’s logs and configuration file.
-The output is an updated configuration that addresses the issues of the run.
-We earlier tried reflecting on just the initial configuration (the mechanics) but found it was not enough.
-Thus, AgentDynEx reflects on the mechanics and dynamics \textit{holistically} to suggest better mechanics.
+AgentDynEx reflects on a completed run to refine the simulation mechanics for a future run — a process we call \textit{holistic reflection}, because it considers both mechanics (original setup) and dynamics (output logs) as a whole.
+The output is an updated configuration that addresses the issues of the prior run.

-To support effective reflection, AgentDynEx maintains two lists: a static and a dynamic debugging list The static debugging list acts as a global source of common problems and solutions across all simulations.
-These include issues like agents getting stuck in irrelevant conversations (solution: having a moderator agent guide conversation back on track), agents trying to ask the humans moderating the simulation for input (solution: add in their \textit{Actions} to only speak to agents in their simulation), etc. that are common across all simulations regardless of scenarios.

-The dynamic debugging list acts as a local source of problems and solutions specific to a particular scenario that the user inputs after a simulation run.
-For example, some errors specific to the \textit{Classroom Assignments} scenario are “agents are trying to submit assignments through a nonexistant online portal.”
-This error would not exist in a scenario for playing the Ultimatum game.
-As users iterate through their simulation scenario, they can adds more errors to the dynamic debugging list and make failures easier to spot and quicker to fix next time.

-AgentDynEx uses the debugging lists and GPTeam logs from the runs as context to create an updated configuration.
-It proposes a list of problems and solutions.
-The fixes are limited to streamlining the mechanics and dynamics of the simulation.
-Core parameters of the scenario, such as the number of core agents, number of locations, the milestones, etc. defined by the user initially are not changed.
-A new run will then be created on the interface.